andreberg/Wildcard-HUD/README.markdown

 If you get an error while building that tells you it can't resolve a plug-in reference in MainMenu.xib, you may be missing the BGHUDAppKit.ibplugin for Interface Builder.

-Look inside BGHUDAppKit.framework/Download the framework and install the Interface Builder plugin that comes with it.
+Look inside BGHUDAppKit.framework for the included plugin or download the framework and install the Interface Builder plugin that comes with it.

 Attribution
 -----------